 (8) The University's policy is not to make political donations using University resources.
 This includes the use of resources that support direct fundraising for political parties and campaigns.

 (9) The University does contribute to and support public policy debate on issues that affect the University and the higher education sector.

 (10) The University respects the right of individuals to participate in the political process.
 This Policy does not restrict University staff, students or members of the University Council from having political views or associations (including membership of political parties, attendance at political events, or making political donations) in a personal capacity on their own time.

 (11) University staff, students and members of the University Council participating in political activities (including making political donations) should do so in such a manner that makes it clear that they are not representing the University, and must not use University resources to engage in such activities.

 Top of Page

 Section 4 - Roles and Responsibilities

-(11) All employees and students are to be familiar with this Policy and act in accordance with the Policy at all times.
-An employee or a student may be subject to disciplinary action if they do not comply with this Policy.
+(12) All staff and students are to be familiar with this Policy and act in accordance with the Policy at all times.
+Staff, students and Council members may be subject to disciplinary action if they do not comply with this Policy.